automatic-controls/data-query-addon/README.md

-# node-report-addon
+# NodeReporter

-WebCTRL add-on that imports and exports CSV data for nodes on the geographic tree.
+WebCTRL add-on that imports and exports node values as CSV data.
+Report parameters are defined using JSON files.

+WORK IN PROGRESS